karrot-dev/karrot-frontend/README.md

 We are using [Transifex](https://www.transifex.com/) to provide _karrot_ in many languages.
 To help us with translation, please [create an account](http://transifex.com/signup) and [apply for the _karrot_ group](https://www.transifex.com/yunity-1/karrot/frontend/).

-After selecting your destination language and choosing the resource file, go ahead to start translating!
+After selecting your target language and choosing the resource file, go ahead to start translating!

 ## Setup